Groundbreaking ceremony marks start of university’s east end transformation project | The Source | Washington University in St. Louis

 Sustainability features

-All the new buildings on the east end have been designed to target LEED-Gold certification and will include solar photovoltaic arrays located on many of the roofs to generate renewable electricity.
+All the new buildings on the east end have been designed to target LEED (Leadership in Energy and Environmental Design) Gold certification and will include solar photovoltaic arrays located on many of the roofs to generate renewable electricity.
 High-efficiency heat recovery chillers will harvest waste heat for much of the heating needs, and the underground garage will be capped with a green roof, creating a dynamic, car-free park above.

 Tisch Park’s landscape design features rain gardens with bio-retention, native plantings and a diverse tree canopy.